 Roast in a 400 degree oven for approximately 20 minutes or until flaky.

 Let cool a little bit and then top each serving with lightly dressed arugula.

 1 Tablespoon of Dijon Mustard

 “Peaches” asked me to post the recipe for the dressing I made so that one is for her and the inspiration behind this post.
 The things you do for your friends!!
 Here are a few other yummy salmon recipes that would be nice options for you…

-Finally, when planning a menu for a party for any occasion, ALWAYS consider the timing!
+Finally, when planning a menu for a party for any occasion, ALWAYS consider your timing!
 For a party to flow smoothly and give you maximum time with your guests, be sure to choose your menu items based on the timing and effort involved in getting what you are serving to the table.
 When preparing for a larger group, I suggest choosing recipes that can be made ahead and be served when you are ready.
 Try to minimize the prep needed to be done after your guests arrive.
 That’s why the tomato soup was perfect because I made it earlier in the day and only had to heat it up.

 Same concept with the salmon.
 I completed all the preparation earlier in the day and kept it in the refrigerator until I was ready to pop it in the oven.
 All there was left to do was to plate it and add the dressed arugula.
 Super easy!